 Note: When fishing with soft swimbaits for bass, the size of the swimbait must correspond to the size of the hook; meaning, a large swimbait with a strong hook requires a large hook.

 Experienced anglers may tell you that aggressive fish may charge toward the water’s surface and throw the hook.
-Using the Carolina rig in combination with soft swimbaits for bass will ensure that even the most aggressive ones stay hooked.
+Using the Carolina rig in combination with soft swimbaits, will ensure you are using the best bait for largemouth bass so that even the most aggressive ones stay hooked.

 Here is the step-by-step guide for the Carolina rig: